 Remember, not only are there more keratinocytes than melanocytes in the basal layer but, as the keratinocytes divide and differentiate and move upwards, they will still contain much of the melanin that was passed to them when they were in the basal layer.
 Whilst melanin is encapsulated within melanosomes, the position of melanosomes within the keratinocyte is not random.
 In the basal layer, in particular, melanosomes are clumped superiorly as protective crescents—little cellular ‘sun-hats’ that protect the DNA of the nucleus.
 As keratinocytes differentiate and move upwards this focussing is lost, with the melanin being more evenly distributed throughout the cytoplasm.
-This change in positioning makes sense in the light of the behaviour of melanin as a sunblock.
+This change in positioning makes sense in the light of the behaviour of melanin as a sunscreen.
 Can you think why?

 This a schematic of a basal keratinocyte with the melanin cap over the nucleus protecting DNA from UVR damage, with both red and black melanosomes shown.

 Why is there body site variation in human pigmentation?

 Why does skin colour vary between body sites and between different people?
 Observation of your own skin will reveal that the degree of pigmentation is not constant at all body sites.
 For instance the backs of the hands are darker than the palms, the buttock is usually lighter than the shoulders (see image below) and the outer forearms darker than the inner forearms.
 In accounting for these differences we have to consider two factors.